laredoza/SingleSignOnUI/README.md

 Password: Pass123$

 The bob user will not have enough permissions to do anything.
-Errors will need to be handeled better for him.
+Errors will need to be handled better.